matplotlib/matplotlib/doc/devel/conduct/code_of_conduct.rst

 This code of conduct applies to all spaces managed by the Matplotlib project, including all public and private mailing lists, issue trackers, wikis, blogs, Twitter, and any other communication channel used by our community.
-The Matplotlib project does not organise in-person events, however events related to our community should have a code of conduct similar in spirit to this one.
+The Matplotlib project does not currently organise in-person events, however events related to our community should have a code of conduct similar in spirit to this one.

-This code of conduct should be honored by everyone who participates in the Matplotlib community formally or informally, or claims any affiliation with the project, in any project-related activities and especially when representing the project, in any role.
+This code of conduct should be honored by everyone who participates in the Matplotlib community formally or informally, or claims any affiliation with the project, in any project-related activities and when representing the project, in any role.

 This code is not exhaustive nor complete.
 It serves to distill our common